 INTRODUCTION

 Zirconium (Zr) is a metal with the atomic number 40.
 It was first discovered in 1789 by the chemist Martin Klaproth[1-3].The material has a density of 6.49 g/cm³, a melting point of 1852 °C and a boiling point of 3580 °C. It has a hexagonal crystal structure and is grayish in color.
 Zr does not occur in nature in a pure state.
 It can be found in conjunction with silicate oxide with the mineral name Zircon (ZrO2 x SiO2) or as a free oxide (Zirconia, ZrO2) with the mineral name Baddeleyite[4].
-These minerals cannot be used as primary materials in dentistry because of the impurities of various metal elements that affect color and because of natural radionuclides like urania and thoria, which make them radioactive[5].
+These minerals cannot be used as primary materials in dentistry because of impurities of various metal elements that affect color and because of natural radionuclides like urania and thoria, which make them radioactive[5].
 Complex and time-consuming processes that result in an effective separation of these elements are necessary in order to produce pure zirconia powders.
 After purification the material produced can be used as a ceramic biomaterial[4,6,7].

 ZrO2 is a polymorphic material and occurs in three forms: monoclinic, tetragonal and cubic.
-The monoclinic phase is stable at room temperatures up to 1170 °C, the tetragonal in temperatures of 1170–2370 °C and the cubic over 2370 °C[8,9].
+The monoclinic phase is stable at room temperatures up to 1170 °C, the tetragonal at temperatures of 1170–2370 °C and the cubic at over 2370 °C[8,9].
 However, noticeable changes in volume are associated with these transformations: during the monoclinic to tetragonal transformation a 5% decrease in volume occurs when zirconium oxide is heated; conversely, a 3%–4% increase in volume is observed during the cooling process[4,10] (Figure 1).

 STABILIZED ZIRCONIA